Chapter 17 : The Art of Hanging Over

-Scorpius uncorked the bottle and slid the fire down the back of his throat.
+Scorpius uncorked the bottle and slid the fire down his throat.
 "It's not fair," he said, wiping his lips.
 "She just always waltzes in and out like that."

 "To hell with her," Bea harrumphed, eyes narrowing into a squint.
 "Why do people care about her so much anyway?
 Anjali this, Anjali that."

 Her face was screwed into a knot and a strange thought entered Scorpius' mind. "...are you jealous?"
 Something between a gasp and a guffaw came from his throat.
 "Are you jealous Fred pays more attention to her?"

 "Oi!
 For the last time, we are not like that."

 She rubbed her red-tinged cheeks.
 "Lucy gave me a lot to drink.
 It's your bloody fault for putting that idea in my mind..."

 "He does not.
 And I don't fancy him.
 I fancy—" She stopped short just in time.

 "A-ha, you fancy someone then," Scorpius grinned.
 She was too easy to fluster sometimes.

 "It was a long time ago!" she snapped, before blushing even more.